MadrHacks/snakeCTF2024-writeups/misc/robotank/README.md

 #### The Goldilock prime

 The Goldilock prime gives the possibility to speed up the computation of modular operation.
-In particular, performing the modulo operation with the Goldilock prime is equivalent to a series of shifting operation which are very efficient on hardware.
+In particular, performing the modular operation with the Goldilock prime is equivalent to a series of shifting operations which are very efficient on hardware.

 Let $\delta$ be s.t. $\delta = 2^{64} - 2^{32} +1$.